“FENWAY'S BEST PLAYERS”

 #17 JONATHAN PAPELBON

-Earning a permanent spot in the majors, Jonathan Papelbon became Boston's fulltime closer in the 2006 season.
-On April 29, 2006, he set a major league record with his 10th save, against the Tampa Bay Devil Rays.
-No rookie in major league baseball history had recorded that many saves in the month of April.
-The 25-year-old closer finished 2006 with one of the most dominant seasons ever for a rookie reliever.
-Papelbon saved 35 games, struck out 75 batters in 68 innings, and held opposing batters to a .167 batting average.
-He put up brilliant numbers including a 0.92 ERA and .167 opponents' batting average in 68.1 innings.
+Earning a permanent spot, "Paps" became the Sox full-time closer in 2006.
+He had one of the most dominant seasons ever for a rookie reliever, saving 35 games, striking out 75 batters in 68 innings, and holding opposing batters to a .167 batting average including a 0.92 ERA.
 He finished second in the Rookie of the Year voting and made his first All-Star game.

-On June 7, 2011, Papelbon recorded his 200th career save against the New York Yankees, and achieved the mark in the fewest number of appearances (359), beating Mariano Rivera's mark in 382 appearances.
-For the 2011 season, Papelbon recorded 31 saves in 34 opportunities.
-He blew just 3 saves all season long, but 2 occurred during the final month of the season, including the final game of the 2011 regular season.
-Following the 2011 World Series, Papelbon became a free agent and signed with the Philadelphia Phillies.
+In 2010, his productivity decreased, but it improved in 2011, when he recorded 31 saves in 34 opportunities.
+Jonathan blew just three saves all season long, but two occurred during the final month of the season, including the final game of the regular season.
+He then became a free agent and signed with the Philadelphia Phillies for 2012.